StamKavid/FinAgent/data/external/README.md

 • Pandas: For data manipulation and handling of time series.

-• NumPy: To support Pandas with numerical operations.

-• Matplotlib/Seaborn: For generating insightful visualizations of the data.
+• Matplotlib/Plotly: For generating insightful visualizations of the data.

 • Statsmodels: For time series decomposition and statistical analysis.

-• Requests/urllib: To access and interact with the FRED API.
+• FredAPI: To access and interact with the FRED API.

-__Usage__
-Instructions on how to set up the project, including cloning the repository, installing dependencies, and running the scripts, are detailed in subsequent sections.

 __Data Sources__
-All time series data used in this project are sourced from the FRED database, accessible through the FRED API.
-The specifics of the datasets, along with their respective metadata, are listed under the data/ directory.
+All time series data used in this project are sourced from the FRED database (https://fred.stlouisfed.org/), accessible through the FRED API.

 __License__
 The project is open-source, licensed under the MIT License.
-See the LICENSE file for more details.#Enter file contents here
+See the LICENSE file for more details.#Enter file contents here.